EXCLUSIVE-Bank of America, ex-CEO Lewis settle NY lawsuit over Merrill

 New York's highest court ruled in 2008 that the attorney general cannot pursue damages for shareholders who have settled a class action, even if they are not made whole.

-Bank of America was surpassed as the largest U.S. bank by assets by JPMorgan Chase & Co in 2011.
+Bank of America is now the second-largest U.S. bank by assets, having been surpassed by JPMorgan Chase & Co.

 The case is New York v.
 Bank of America Corp et al, New York State Supreme Court, New York County, No. 450115/2010.
 (Reporting by Karen Freifeld; additional reporting by Jonathan Stempel; Editing by Bernard Orr)